Victorian Temporary Standby Emergency Power Supply Project

-The generators have not yet been required to operate for the generation of emergency electricity for Victoria.
+During the 2017-18 summer, the generators were not required to operate for the generation of emergency electricity for Victoria.

-A 15-minute test run of the generators was undertaken on 23 January 2018, between 8:00 pm and 8:15 pm (20:00 to 20:15), to ensure that all equipment is fully operational and capable of generating electricity if required during the remainder of the summer.
+A 15-minute test run of the generators was undertaken on 23 January 2018, between 8:00 pm and 8:15 pm (20:00 to 20:15), to ensure that all equipment was fully operational and capable of generating electricity if this was required during the remainder of the summer.

 Monitoring results are provided below for the 23 January test run period.
-Data will also be provided here if the generators are required to operate.
 Table 4 below shows the days and times when monitoring has been undertaken, along with the timeframe/s of generator operation, if or when applicable.